 TL;DR -- Technology allows lots of ways to present data.
 Something of interest is the age of humans on the planet where the continents are shown with population count through time.
 Of course, the flow is out of Africa to the mid-east and east and back to Europe and the Brit isles.
-Too, there is the flow into North American from the east.
+Too, there is the flow into North American from the west.
 Then, starting with Year One, we can look at population, mainly in North America and Europe.
 And, we show this for the years of 1750, 1800, 1850, 1900 and 2000 which cover the main divisions in time starting just before Revolution and at the end of the 20th century.

 Somehow, a page came up while browsing that has a video (7 billion around the world in 5 minutes) that shows the human population from early times as it wandered the world using a global map.
 Then, the presentation goes back and starts from year 1 (CE, AD) in increments of 100 years.
 We took snaps so that we can show how the U.S. compares.